 You ever wake up in Kentucky and wish you were home?
 Then, outside is not a taxi to take you to the airport, but a Nissan Altima with three weeks of funk and a shriveled wardrobe in the trunk.
 Yesterday was supposed to be spent exploring Lexington, KY and then bedding in Nashville, but I was more set on eating a chunk of the hours between me and Austin.
 It’s been a great 23 days on the road, but you know what would sound great right about now?
 My old life.
 My morning routine.
-My favorite grocery store.
+HEB.

 Lexington had some great architecture on the way to the horse wagering den.
 Unfortunately, there a big, dumb college in the middle of it, so you’ve got these beautiful buildings with “Go Cats!” signs on them.
 There’s a great record store on Limestone called CD Central and I had a good grilled summer vegetable sandwich at Stella’s Kentucky Deli.
 The people were noticeably friendly.
 But a move from Austin to Lexington would be like dating your ex-wife’s less talented and not-so-interesting sister.
 And there’s construction everywhere.

 My best friend from Nashville was still out of town, so I just buzzed into Prince’s Hot Fried Chicken, in a strip mall of North Nashville, then headed towards Memphis.
 When you eat at a hot chicken place in Nashville and say it’s not so great, everybody tells you that you shoulda went to Prince’s.
 It’s in what some people would call the ghetto and I think it may have started the hot chicken craze.